techcraver/PanoplyCodeofConduct-Draft/long-form-code-of-conduct.md

 ## Short Form Code of Conduct
 The Panoply Community is dedicated to providing a safe, inclusive, welcoming, and harassment-free space and experience for all community participants, regardless of gender identity and expression, sexual orientation, disability, physical appearance, socioeconomic status, body size, ethnicity, nationality, level of experience, age, religion (or lack thereof), or other identity markers.

 Our Code of Conduct exists because of that dedication, and we do not tolerate harassment in any form.
 See our reporting guidelines [here](./incident-reporting.md).
-Our full Code of Conduct can be found at this [link](#long-form-code-of-conduct).

 ## Long Form Code of Conduct
 Like the technical community as a whole, the Panoply team and community is made up of a mixture of professionals and volunteers from all over the world, working on every aspect of the mission - including mentorship, teaching, and connecting people.